 I completed a yearlong chaplaincy residency at Alta Bates Hospital in Oakland, California after receiving an MA in Buddhist studies and Buddhist chaplaincy at the Graduate Theological Union and Institute of Buddhist Studies in Berkeley, California.
-I am currently expanding my MA thesis, “The Invisible Majority: Conversations with Young Adult Asian American Buddhists,” into a book.
-You can read more about the project here.
+You can read more about my project on young adult Asian American Buddhists here.

 “Young Adult Asian American Identities,” in A Thousand Hands: A Guidebook to Caring for your Buddhist Community, eds.
-Nathan Jishin Michon and Danny Clarkson Fisher.
-(Toronto: Sumeru Press, 2016), 277–85.
-[PDF]
+Nathan Jishin Michon and Danny Clarkson Fisher (Toronto: Sumeru Press, 2016), 277–285 [PDF].

-“South African Perspectives on Mobile Phones: Challenging the Optimistic Narrative of Mobiles for Development.”
-International Journal of Communication 6 (2012), 2057–81.
-[PDF]
+“South African Perspectives on Mobile Phones: Challenging the Optimistic Narrative of Mobiles for Development,” International Journal of Communication 6 (2012), 2057–2081 [PDF].